AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs data/20-Create, modify, and delete documents/10-Creating new documents with attachments/20-Create new document and attach Drive file.md

 If you attach a Drive file using ```attachments```, and then edit that attachment's content, the edits happen in the original Drive file because the attachment is a direct link to that file.

-> ⭑   **Note**: Note: Once attached to a DMS document, the source Drive file no longer has a visible parent folder in Google Drive.
+> ⭑   **Note**: Once attached to a DMS document, the source Drive file no longer has a visible parent folder in Google Drive.
 It's still accessible via search and via the "Shared with me" shortcut/folder, but it no longer appears inside its original folder hierarchy (if any).

 However, if you attach a Drive file using ```attachmentsToCopy```, that attachment is no longer the original file: it is a copy of it created during the attachment process.